michellemcone/acs-engine/docs/kubernetes/hybrid-environment.md

 ### Private Cluster

 By default, Kubernetes deployment with aks-engine expose the the admin api publicly (and securely).
 This can be avoided.
-Using peering with private/on-premise virtual network with ACS-Engine also allows you to create cloud-hosted [private cluster](features.md#private-cluster), with no endpoint exposed over the Internet.
+Using peering with private/on-premise virtual network with AKS Engine also allows you to create cloud-hosted [private cluster](features.md#private-cluster), with no endpoint exposed over the Internet.

 ## Kubernetes Network